 There are 3 important factors to think about when you are planting your garden

 *The best condition of your soil.
 Composting is a great way to build up your soil and make it rich soil.

 *The amount of water you have for your garden and how you will water it.

 *The quality of the plants or the seeds you will plant.

 Once you decide what type of garden you would like to have it is time to choose your seeds.
 This can be fun but there are still some very important factors to consider.
 It is a good idea to do your research before starting your veggie garden.

 We look for seeds that have the shortest growing season possible and hope that it works.
 It is important to look at the area you live in and the length of you’re growing season.
 We also choose varieties of foods we know will grow here and avoid the rest.
 You can find garden seeds at your local garden center, or hardware stores, or order them online.
 I have bought our garden seeds at all these places and never had any issues.

 If the soil dries out on the top it will crust making it hard for the seeds to poke through.
-If the seed gets to dry once it has sprouted it will die.
+If the seed gets too dry once it has sprouted it will die.
 Weeding can become tedious.
 The trick is to pull a little every day as you see them come up.
 My husband always says, “One year of weeds, seven years of seeds.”
 Meaning if you let the weeds go this year they will be worse the next year.